frou/yt2pod/README.md

 feed's file name and logging.
 For example, for podcast with a `name` of `"This Week In Bikeshedding"`, use a `short_name` like `"twib"`.

-## YouTube Data API

-YouTube's Data API is used to query information.
-If you want to use [your own][apikey] API key, replace the one in the example config file.

 ## Flags

-There are some command-line flags:
+In addition to the config file, there are a handful of command-line flags:

 ```text
 $ yt2pod -help